Skip to main content

 Since March 2026, GitHub Copilot is no longer just an autocomplete tool.
 With Agent Mode in VS Code and JetBrains, the Autonomous Coding Agent (Issue to PR), and Agentic Code Review, Copilot plays in the same league as Claude Code and Codex.
 The multi-model setup lets you freely pick between GPT-5.5, Claude Opus 4.8, and Gemini 3.1 Pro.

-Among enterprise customers, Copilot still dominates: 56% of companies with 10,000+ employees use Copilot as their primary tool (Pragmatic Engineer Survey).
+Among enterprise customers, Copilot still dominates: 56% of companies with 10,000+ employees use Copilot (Pragmatic Engineer Survey, multiple tools allowed).
 The reason is usually not technical superiority but the deep GitHub integration and existing Microsoft contracts.

 Cline: The Open Source Alternative with 5 Million Installs